hellboy73/M64x4-Eliza/README.md

 v1.1 Is upgraded by enlarging keyword and response database.
 I used other Eliza implementations found on the Internet and also added my original conversation ideas.
 This version randomizes responses, so they are not always given in the same order.

+Please note this software will only work on revision 1.1 of Minimal 64x4 as revision 1.4 Redux is not backward compatible compatible.

 Credits: